Kolathunadu: Decentralized realm

-Kolathiris never exercised a monopoly of authority in the realm.
+It appears the Kolathiris never exercised a monopoly of authority in the realm.
 Authority was a decentralized, shared, and pluralistic entity.
 The kingly status attributed to the Kolathiris remained more or less a nominal one.
 The Kolathiris had to sustain their political dignity within the constraints set by the limits of their economic resource base as the geographical features of Kolathunādu did not guarantee a large-scale agricultural surplus.
 Shaped by the limited agrarian economy in Kolathunādu, the possibility of a centralized political structure to emerge was limited.

 This constricted opportunity to exploit the limited agricultural surplus obviously restricted the chances of the Kolathiris to exercise considerable influence over the people of the region.
 Instead, there emerged a fluctuating field of powerful taravādus of Nāyars exercising control over the resources from their respective landed properties and the dependent labour-service classes.
 The inability of the Kolathiris to monopolize the use of force in the realm on account of their weak economic position meant that the outward appearance of regal authority remained more or less nominal.